-AltaGas operates in a safe, reliable manner and maintains positive relationships with its stakeholders in the communities in which it operates including with Aboriginal groups and regulators.
-AltaGas has three guiding principles for developing energy infrastructure: respect the land, share the benefits, and nurture long-term relationships.
+AltaGas operates in a safe, reliable manner and maintains positive relationships with stakeholders in the communities in which it operates, which includes, without limitation, building mutually beneficial working relationships with Aboriginal peoples and working closely with governments and regulatory agencies to help meet long term project success.
+AltaGas' three guiding principles for developing energy infrastructure are: respect the land, share the benefits, and nurture long-term relationships.